 Do you love watching wild birds visit your bird feeder during the winter months?
 If so, you probably have some favorites.
 Perhaps you enjoy seeing a bunch of bright red cardinals, playful sparrows, or bossy blue jays.
 Why not put out the type of seed that makes your feeder a hit with your favorite birds?
-Today, I have some suggestions on various types of bird seed to keep in your storage shed so you can keep your feeder filled for your feathered friends this winter.
+Today, I have some suggestions on various types of bird seed to keep in your garage so you can keep your feeder filled for your feathered friends this winter.

 Wanna see a chickadee?
 If the answer is “yes,” put safflower seed into your bird feeder this winter.
 Cardinals, sparrows, titmice, house finches, and mourning doves are also big fans of safflower.
 One advantage of using this seed is that it’s attractive to a variety of birds.
 Plus, it’s said to be a deterrent to squirrels, who tend to hang around bird feeders for a quick meal.